ARM-software/psa-api/doc/ext-pake/api/pake.rst

     The size of a SPAKE2+ key is the size associated with the Elliptic curve group, that is, :math:`\lceil{log_2(q)}\rceil` for a curve over a field :math:`\mathbb{F}_q`.
     See the documentation of each Elliptic curve family for details.

-    To construct a SPAKE2+ key pair, it must be output from a key derivation operation.
+    To construct a SPAKE2+ key pair, it must either be output from a key derivation operation, or imported.

     The corresponding public key can be exported using :code:`psa_export_public_key()`.
     See also `PSA_KEY_TYPE_SPAKE2P_PUBLIC_KEY()`.